fnproject/tutorials/Flow102/README.md

 #### `Under Construction: Check back soon`
 ```
 Due to ongoing changes to Fn core, parts of this tutorial
-may not function as designed.
+may not function as described.
 Check back for updates.
 ```

 This tutorial is based on [Matthew Gilliard's "Flow 102" blog post](https://mjg123.github.io/2017/10/11/FnProject-Flow-102.html).